-- The variant of calcific tendinosis (calcific tendinitis) is a hydroxyapatite crystalline deposition into tendon, often affecting specific tendons such as the supraspinatus, and progresses through stages including fibrocartilage ingrowth, calcium formation, resorption and healing.
+- The variant of calcific tendinosis (ie, calcific tendinitis) is a hydroxyapatite crystalline deposition into tendon, often affecting specific tendons such as the supraspinatus (Figures 1 and 2) and progresses through stages including fibrocartilage ingrowth, calcium formation, resorption and healing.
 Calcific tendinopathy is most painful during the resorptive phase and improves during tendon healing.

 - Fatty infiltration can occur as the degenerated tendon vacuolizes and space is filled presumably with the proliferation of the areolar tissue in the adjacent paratenon.

 - Tendon rupture can be a complication of rapid and/or forceful eccentric strain in the setting of advanced tendinopathy.
-Rupture can sometimes be the initial event signaling the presence of tendinopathy (eg, Achilles tendon).
-Injection of corticosteroid, particularly intratendinous may predispose a tendon to rupture.
+Rupture can sometimes be the initial event signaling the presence of tendinopathy (e.g. Achilles tendon).
+Corticosteroid injections, particularly intra-tendinous may predispose a tendon to rupture.

 - Symptoms are often described as a dull, aching, at times sharp pain.
-Usually pain is focal, non-radiating, improves with rest, ice, may improve with nonsteroidal anti-inflammatory drugs (NSAIDs), and worsens with activity, or using the affected area.
+Soreness and stiffness are often reported in the morning, or after being still for long periods4.
+Usually pain is focal, non-radiating, improves with rest or ice, may improve with nonsteroidal anti-inflammatory drugs (NSAIDs), and worsens with use of the affected area.

 - Important historical points include prior injury of the affected limb, repetitive use, systemic illnesses, and recent medications including fluoroquinolones.